 We had the birth of our newborn daughter in October and we opened Pura Luna in November.
 So we were pregnant with twins: I was pregnant with our business Christin was pregnant with our daughter.
 What really drove us to open Pura Luna was through fertility issues and the inability to conceive.
 My wife and I have been together for 16 years now.
 We decided to start a family, had seven years of no luck and I had a diagnosis of unexplained infertility.
 It put me into a tailspin of sadness, depression, isolation and not trusting my body anymore.
 There are so many women who try to conceive and go through all of these issues and then also have to deal with the Western way of treating it, which is full of hormones and invasive surgeries and treatments.

-It?s something women don?t really talk freely about, and I felt really alone in my pursuit, so I decided to stop for a while and went Costa Rica to heal myself.
+It’s something women don’t really talk freely about, and I felt really alone in my pursuit, so I decided to stop for a while and went to Costa Rica to heal myself.
 I was by myself in the jungle for 30 days at a wellness center.
 I didn’t realize that I was going to be alone, but nobody else had signed up to be there.
 I was in this beautiful house all by myself (the groundskeeper lived off the property) and, while that was really daunting for me, it allowed me to listen to my voice in my head and in my body.
-My head made me feel like I was hopeless and infertile, while my body was telling me that I?m fertile in other ways.
+My head made me feel like I was hopeless and infertile, while my body was telling me that I’m fertile in other ways.

 I was listening and realizing that the plants around me were also having a conversation with me and wanting to heal me, so I started taking plant medicine.
 I was intrigued by how much the spirit of the plants really change my life and allow me to see things in a different way.
 I felt healthier and more fertile than I ever had.
 I have not conceived a human child but the things that are pumping from me and the things I’m birthing into the world are just as powerful as bringing a human into the world.
-I kept going back to Costa Rica to learn more about the plants and plant medicine and to learn more about how my ancestors used plants to keep themselves alive during the slave trade and it resonated really deeply to my core and soul.
+I kept going back to Costa Rica to learn more about plants and plant medicine and to learn more about how my ancestors used plants to keep themselves alive during the slave trade and it resonated really deeply to my core and soul.